kaush4l/Indigo/README.md

 $ docker build -t indigo . // builds the docker image with the tag name indigo:latest
 $ docker run -p 8080:8080 -t indigo //Deploys the image in a docker container
 ~~~

+## Learning to add
+ - Java testing?!!
+ - Currently a maven project try converting to gradle
+ - adding of security aspects
+ - MongoDB is configured change to Firebase